 Sunday Message by Rev. Pat Bessey

 On the eve of Thanksgiving, many of you may be getting the turkey ready, making stuffing or peeling vegetables in preparation for tomorrow’s celebration; others may be on the road to be with family.
 And there may be those of you having a quiet day, possibly reflecting on the many things you are grateful for.
-Wherever this finds you, my friend, know that you are being sent blessings from Unity of Greater Portland for a happy and joyous Thanksgiving.
+Wherever this finds you, my friend, know that you are being sent blessings from Unity Center for Spiritual Growth for a happy and joyous Thanksgiving.

 I would be remiss if I didn’t give a huge shout out to our Kitchen Team, Nancy Burnette, Martha and Ken Lloyd and Cindy Hildreth for a delicious Thanksgiving lunch on Sunday.
 They worked tirelessly preparing, serving and cleaning up as we fed over 60 people.
 Well done, my friends!

 I want to share a few thoughts from the service on Sunday.
 Sir John Templeton, the billionaire investor, was once asked, what is the secret of wealth?
 Without hesitation, Templeton said, “Gratitude.”
 He went on to say, “If you’re not grateful, you’re not rich — no matter how much you have.”